t0a0/google-search-results-blocker-extension/README.md

 # Google search results blocker

-A chrome extension that removes specified links from the google search results.
+A chrome extension that removes user specified links from the google search results.

 ## Installation